 Our Adoption Process

 OC Pom Rescue works to find our dogs a safe and loving forever home, and ensure they will never be homeless, neglected, or abused again.
 We seek to make the adoption process enjoyable and informative for our applicants by prioritizing timely communication and transparency.
 We review every single application in great detail and match up applicants based on each dog's individual personality, medical needs, and history.
-We are a fully foster-based rescue and only adopt out locally to the following counties in Southern California: Orange, Los Angeles, San Diego, Santa Barbara, Riverside, Ventura, and Inland Empire.
+We are a fully foster-based Pomeranian rescue and do not offer same-day adoptions.
+OC Pom Rescue only adopts out locally to the following counties in Southern California: Orange, Los Angeles, San Diego, Santa Barbara, Riverside, Ventura, and Inland Empire.

 Please read below to view the steps in our adoption process.